Two-Bit Waltz

-Two-Bit Waltz is a 2014 American comedy, drama film, written and directed by Clara Mamet in her directorial debut.
+Two-Bit Waltz is a 2014 American comedy-drama film, written and directed by Clara Mamet in her directorial debut.
 It stars Mamet, Jared Gilman, Rebecca Pidgeon, David Paymer and William H. Macy.
 The film had its world premiere at the Tribeca Film Festival on April 19, 2014, and was released in a limited release on October 24, 2014, by Monterey Media.

 Premise

-Maude (Clara Mamet) is suspended from school, loses a friend, has a broken heart, and lack of inspiration for her novel leads to her downfall.
+Maude is suspended from school, loses a friend, and has a broken heart, and lack of inspiration for her novel leads to her downfall.